Copositive criteria for a two-component dark matter model: Model description

 \section{Model description}

-In this section, we consider a simple two-component scalar dark matter model with $Z_2 \times Z_2'$ symmetry by introducing three singlet scalars $S_{1,2,3}$, where the corresponding charges for dark matter particles $S_1$ and $S_2$ are $(-1,1)$ and $(1,-1)$ and $S_3$ has non-zero vacuum expectation value (vev), while the SM particles carry $(1,1)$ charge.
-In addition, we consider another $Z_2''$ symmetry for $S_3$ for simplicity, which can arise from a spontaneously broken $U(1)$ gauge symmetry.
+In this section, we consider a simple two-component scalar dark matter model with $Z_2 \times Z_2' \times Z_2''$ symmetry by introducing three singlet scalars $S_{1,2,3}$, where the corresponding charges for dark matter particles $S_1$ and $S_2$ are $(-1,1,1)$ and $(1,-1,1)$ and $S_3$ has non-zero vacuum expectation value (vev) carrying $(1,1,-1)$ charge, while the SM particles carry $(1,1,1)$ charge.
 Therefore, the potential part of the scalars can be given by:

 where $H$ is the SM Higgs doublet.
+Note that the $Z_2''$ symmetry is introduced to simplify the scalar potential in this work.
 Under unitarity gauge, $H$ and $S_3$ can be expressed with:

 where $v_0 =246$ GeV corresponds to the electroweak symmetry breaking vev and $v_1$ is the vev of $S_3$.
 After spontaneous symmetry breaking (SSB), the masses of $S_1$ and $S_2$ can be given by:

 where $m_1(m_2)$ represents the mass of $S_1(S_2)$.
 On the other hand, we have the squared mass matrix of $s_3$ and $h$ with: